2110336-2565-2/sec33-group2-wigglepaw/README.md

    - Alternatively, you can use the [vscode devcontainer](https://code.visualstudio.com/docs/remote/containers)
    - For now, it will start a PostgreSQL database
 5. Run `pnpm install`: Install project dependencies.
+6. Run `npm prisma db push`: Push the Prisma schema to the database.
-6. Run `pnpm dev`: Run project in development mode with local web server and live reloading.
+7. Run `pnpm dev`: Run project in development mode with local web server and live reloading.
-7. Open [localhost:3000](http://localhost:3000) in your browser.
+8. Open [localhost:3000](http://localhost:3000) in your browser.

 # Create T3 App